Brown-University-Library/bul-traject/README.md

 traject --debug-mode -c config.rb /full/path/to/marcfile.mrc
 ```

 ## Handling suppressed records
 We use a separate process to handle deleted/suppressed records.
 See [bibService project] for more information on this.

+## Scripts
+Folder `./scripts` contains a few sample Bash scripts used to run Traject to
+import a group of files, individual files, or for debug purposes.